 On the back wall of the burial chamber is a scene of Inerkhau accompanied by his two daughters presenting offerings to Osiris and Ptah, the two most important gods of the reign of the New Kingdom of ancient Egypt.

 On the west walls, there are also around 16 more miniature scenes related to the Book of the Dead.
 The scenes include the cat of Heliopolis killing the Apophis under the Ished tree, a musician playing on the harp for Inerkhau and his wife, and a scene of Inerkhau being taken to the god Osiris by the god Thoth.

 An artist who lived in the reign of Sethos I and Ramses II, the tomb of Sennedjem is among the most famous tombs in the Necropolis of Deir El Medina because the tomb was finely preserved when it was discovered to the extent that the paintings seem as if they were completed only a few years ago.

-Sennedjem had the title of the servant of the place of the truth, and his tomb was discovered in 1886 when the archeologists found an intact burial chamber and a large collection of funerary equipment that was transformed to be exhibited in the Egyptian Museum.
-The burial chamber is fully covered with paintings that date back to the style common during the reign of the dynasty Ramses which is based mainly on displaying the life of the deceased in the afterlife.
+Sennedjem had the title of the servant of the place of the truth, and his tomb was discovered in 1886 when the archeologists found an intact burial chamber and an extensive collection of funerary equipment that was transformed to be exhibited in the Egyptian Museum.
+The burial chamber is fully covered with paintings that date back to the style standard during the reign of the dynasty Ramses, which is based mainly on displaying the deceased's life in the afterlife.

-On the right hand of the entrance to the burial chamber, there is a painting that shows Sennedjem and his wife before entering into the kingdom of Osiris in the afterlife, which is a famous scene from the Book of the Dead.
-On the other hand, there is a scene of Sennedjem in his daily life, and above this scene, the owner of the tomb is already mummified and protected by the god Isis in the form of a falcon.
+On the right hand of the burial chamber entrance is a painting showing Sennedjem and his wife before entering the kingdom of Osiris in the afterlife, a famous scene from the Book of the Dead.
+On the other hand, there is a scene of Sennedjem in his daily life, and above this scene, the tomb's owner is already mummified and protected by the god Isis in the form of a falcon.